 Ranges shown represent the 25th–75th percentile for each role and level in the relevant market.
 Outliers (both high and low) are excluded.
 All figures are base salary in Australian dollars (AUD) and exclude superannuation (11.5% SGC for most private employers; 15.4% for Commonwealth agencies), performance bonuses, car allowances, and other benefits unless specifically noted.

 This guide was last updated in March 2026.
-Salary data changes regularly — use these figures as a guide and verify current market rates through salary surveys, recent job postings, and recruitment consultants before making decisions.
+Salary data changes regularly, so use these figures as a guide and verify current market rates through salary surveys, recent job postings, and recruitment consultants before making decisions.